-DO YOU NEED PLANNING PERMISSION TO OPEN A DOG FIELD?
+DO I NEED PLANNING PERMISSION FOR A DOG WALKING FIELD?

-In recent years, the popularity of dog walking fields has soared, providing pet owners with dedicated spaces to let their dogs run freely.
+In recent years, the popularity of dog walking fields has soared, providing pet owners and professional dog walkers with dedicated spaces to let their dogs run freely.
 However, a common question arises among potential business owners: do you need planning permission for a dog walking field?
 Understanding the legal implications and regulations is essential before embarking on this venture.

 Understanding Planning Permission